Can I have a felony or misdemeanor conviction or guilty plea expunged from my criminal record?

-A person with a misdemeanor or felony conviction must first seek a pardon of the conviction from the Pennsylvania Board of Pardons to be eligible for expungement.
-If a person is able to receive a pardon, then the conviction is set aside, and a person's legal rights are returned.
+A person with a misdemeanor or felony conviction may be able to obtain a pardon of the conviction from the Pennsylvania Board of Pardons.
+If a person is able to receive a pardon, then the conviction or guilty plea is set aside.
+From a practical standpoint, a pardon has the same effect as a dismissal of the charges.
+A person’s legal rights are returned.
 For example, a felony conviction prohibits a person from possessing a firearm.
 If a person receives a pardon, then the lifetime firearm prohibition is removed.
 Also, if a person receives a pardon, then the charges are eligible for expungement.
-A petition to expunge must be filed with the court, and the person must convince the judge to grant the expungement and thereby issue an expungement order.
+While you would think that a pardon would remove charges from a record, it does not.
+A pardon only makes a person eligible to seek an expungement to have the records destroyed.
+A petition to expunge must be filed, considered by, and ultimately granted by a judge.